 The Lower Cape Library in the Villas has a Braille Writer, which is a typewriter for braille.
 The same library also has a braille slate, which can be used to write braille.
-Both these items are available for use within the library.
+Both of these items are available for use within the library.
 Please speak to a library staff member to use them.

 Homebound Delivery Services

 The Cape May County Library also offers Homebound Delivery services for county residents who are physically unable to visit the library.
 For more information, visit our Homebound Delivery page.

 Complete Sit Cardio: Mondays at 1pm in the Lower Cape Branch Library on Bayshore Road.
 This class offers techniques that allow opportunity to increase movement and strength.
 Build muscle, movement, and mind control so everyday activities get easier.
 This class is for the individual who cannot stand and needs exercises to help build strength, coordination, and balance.

 Tammy Decker has been teaching complete sit cardio to post therapy clients in the Cape May County area for ten years.
 Prior to 2001 she held these workshops in North Jersey.
 Tammy minored in geriatrics and has a masters in aquatic post therapy.